hexatester/moodlepy/README.md

 assert site_info == site_info2
 ```

+❗️ If the function area does not have a type in the [support table](#moodle-web-service-support), the return value is in accordance with the [Moodle web service documentation](https://sandbox.moodledemo.net/admin/webservice/documentation.php), wich mostly dict.

-In the future all [Web service functions](https://docs.moodle.org/dev/Web_service_API_functions) will be covered by moodlepy
+In the near future all of [Web service functions](https://docs.moodle.org/dev/Web_service_API_functions) will be covered by moodlepy.

 # Moodle Web Service support